-Budget (10 percent)
+5. Budget (15%)

-- Submit a budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities). - Budget narratives should demonstrate generally how the applicant will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project.20 - Category 1 and 3 applicants must set aside an adequate amount of funding to implement a data collection plan.
+Provide a proposed budget that is complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for program activities).
+Budget narratives should detail how applicants will maximize cost effectiveness of grant expenditures.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the program.
+The budget should also reflect the funds provided to any sub-recipient, or contractor.